RSDKModding/RSDK-Modding-Wiki/docs/Games/SonicOrigins/Documentation/NotifyCallback.md

     game.callbackParam0 = 1
     game.callbackParam1 = 3
-    game.callbackParam2 = 0
+    game.callbackParam2 = 0x03
     EngineCallback(NOTIFY_SPECIAL_RETRY)
     ```

     !!! note
         The names of each callback are not defined by the engine itself.
-Instead, Sonic Team elected to define them and their corresponding IDs as global variables in Sonic CD's GameConfig.
+Instead, the names and their corresponding IDs are defined as global variables in Sonic CD's GameConfig.

 === "v4"